Overall Score 7.0 Represents average audio ecosystem compatibility score.

 longer than that of JLab Go Air by 10meters

 Jabra Evolve2 Buds support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
-Because it uses psychoacoustic modeling, it can provide better results than other codecs at a similar bit rate.
+Because it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

 Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Jabra Evolve2 Buds will work fine with your MacBook.
 If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.